Technologicat/unpythonic/README.md

 *Changed in v0.13.0.* Now supports renaming any function object (``isinstance(f, (types.LambdaType, types.FunctionType))``), and will rename a lambda even if it has already been named.

+*Changed in v0.13.1.* Now the return value is a modified copy; the original function object is not mutated.

 For those situations where you return a lambda as a closure, call it much later, and it happens to crash - so you can tell from the stack trace *which* of the *N* lambdas in the codebase it is.

 For technical reasons, ``namelambda`` conforms to the parametric decorator API.
 Usage: